Key Stage 3

 © National Portrait Gallery

 Discussion of portraits is followed by a practical activity looking at historical significance as a key concept.
 Students work in small groups and report their findings back to the whole class.
 The historical discussion can be also followed by optional practical art activities.
 For additional historical topics, please see our cross-curricular sessions which can be given a stronger historical focus by choosing the history activity outlined.
+This year we have introductory talks to exhibitions on the First World War and on Elizabethan times.
 Free CPD for teachers is also available.

 - 1 hour or 90 minutes with activity